 Some 70,000 Oregon family forest landowners care for almost 5 million acres in Oregon.
 Some manage it for timber production, some for wildlife habitat and many others manage it for a combination of values.
 OFRI’s special report looks at the diverse contributions of our state’s family forest landowners and the challenges facing the coming generation of owners.

 This easy-to-use reference booklet is loaded with charts, graphics and numbers to help Oregonians understand the magnitude and importance of our forest resources - yet it easily fits in your pocket, briefcase or handbag.
-Updated for 2013 with all new economic statistics.
+Updated for 2017-18.

-The Oregon Forest Literacy Program includes a forest education conceptual framework and a scope and sequence, which together offer educators guidance for developing curricula and classroom lessons related to forests.
-It includes examples of service-learning projects that connect to Oregon forests.
-The program’s built-in flexibility makes it useful for a wide range of applications to increase forest literacy, including classroom instruction.
-This item is part of the Teacher's Sampler Packet
+The Oregon Forestry Literacy Plan includes a forest education conceptual framework and a scope and sequence, which together offer educators guidance for developing curricula and classroom lessons related to forests.
+The program’s built-in flexibility makes it useful for a wide range of applications to increase forest literacy, including K-12 classroom instruction, informal education and curriculum materials on forest topics.
+The program includes examples of activities that relate to Oregon forests.
+The concepts were developed by a diverse statewide stakeholder group and are correlated to the Oregon content standards and with materials and activities that can be used in the classroom.

 Updated and revised in 2011, this richly illustrated 185-page manual helps explain the forest protection rules required by the Oregon Forest Practices Act and other forest laws.
 Simple explanations and clear illustrations and photographs make this a valuable tool for those planning harvest operations or working in the woods.
 This second edition introduces a new chapter on fire and chemicals, and expands information on stewardship agreements, voluntary programs and financial assistance.